snowplow-archive/snowplow.github.com/_posts/2016-03-16-introduction-to-event-data-modeling.md

 <h3 id="simplicity">c.
 Simple to query</h3>

 The point of data modeling is to produce a data set that is easy for different data consumers to work with.
 Typically, this data will be socialized across the business using a business intelligence tool.
 That puts particular requirements on the structure of the modeled data: namely that it is in a format suitable for slicing and dicing different dimensions and measures against one another.
-It is essential that the event data modeling process outputs data that is suitable for ingesting in a business intelligence tool.
 In general, atomic data is not suitable for ingesting directly in a business intelligence tool.
 (This is only possible where those tools support doing the data modeling internally.)

 <h2 id="why">2.
 Why in most cases, simply aggregating over event data is not enough</h2>